ve7ggh/CW-USB-Adapter-1.1/README.md

 				-Features added beyond basic paddle control for online/app training of CW.
                 -Addded MIDI capabilities to work with FLEX Radio -Sublicense from Microchip inc for USB HID/VID limited to 10K units.
-            Version 2.x series will change to injection molded case and be larger like USB thumb drive includung protective cap and lanyard attachment.
+            Version 2.x series will change to injection molded case and be larger like USB thumb drive including protective cap and lanyard attachment.
-                -Larger board for ease of manufacturing, adding improvments and reducing cost.
+                -Larger board for ease of manufacturing, adding improvements and reducing cost.
                 -Color choices of shell, grey or transparent.
                 -Switching 3.5mm jack to mid mount TRS.
                 -ESD protections for microcontroller.